tuxedocat/speechmd-fun/README.md

 ------

 ```
-Dialogue taken from the game "Bloodborne" manually. (c) 2014-2020 FROMSOFTWARE Inc.
+Example dialogue is taken from the game "Bloodborne" manually. (c) 2014-2020 FROMSOFTWARE Inc.
 ```